Ceymoh/alx-low_level_programming/0x00-hello_world/README.md

-write a program using puts
+prinf followed by a newline